 Apply Only for Spousal Benefits

-If you have reached your Full Retirement Age (FRA), and are eligible for a spouse’s or ex-spouse’s benefit and your own retirement benefit, you may choose to receive only spouse’s benefits and continue accruing delayed retirement credits (DRCs) on your own Social Security earnings record.
+If you have reached your FRA, are eligible for a spouse’s or ex-spouse’s benefit and your own retirement benefit, you may choose to receive only spouse’s benefits and continue accruing delayed retirement credits (DRCs) on your own Social Security earnings record.
 You then may file for benefits later and receive a higher monthly benefit based on the effect of the DRCs.
 (Which are generally an 8 percent increase per year).

 If you make this selection, the SSA may contact you to verify details.
-You will receive a written confirmation of the SSA’s decision after your online Spousal Only Benefits application ha been processed.
+You will receive a written confirmation of the SSA’s decision after your online Spousal Only Benefits application has been processed.